lopamudrasatpathy/Repository-1/README.md

 # Repository-1
-This is the first repo for test.
+This is the first repo for it.This is a sample git clone.